sparkfun/eng_application/ETC/WarmFuzziesAnswered.md

 5. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?

+Mexican soccer player Rafael Marquez.
+I identify myself with him for three main reasons.
+The first one is that he plays the same position (defense) that I used to play when I was a kid, and he excels at it.
+The second reason is because of his passion for what he does and his courage to follow his dreams.
+I am also very passionate, not about soccer but about designing and innovating electronic devices, and like to give my best in order to achieve my dreams.
+The third reason is because of his altruistic work to help kids to have a decent education and the tools to achieve their dreams.
+I also think that education and opportunity are the best tools a person can have to succeed, and I like to get involved and help people as much as I can.

 6. What topics would you like to focus on while working with the engineering team?